We are upgrading our recommendation on Plum Creek following

 Based in Seattle, WA, Plum Creek Timber Company Inc. is a

-and the largest owners of private timberland in the U.S. The
+and the largest owner of private timberland in the U.S. The company

-company produces lumber, plywood and medium density fiberboard
+produces lumber, plywood and medium density fiberboard (MDF) at

-(MDF) at wood product manufacturing facilities in the Northwest.
+wood product manufacturing facilities in the Northwest.
+The company

-The company also has natural resource businesses that focus on
+also has natural resource businesses that focus on opportunities

-opportunities resulting from property ownership.
-It includes the
+resulting from property ownership.
+It includes the scope for

 communication and transportation.

-Plum Creek reports its operational data under 5 business
+Plum Creek reports its operational data under five business

 segments.
-It includes timberland operations in 2 business segments:
+It includes timberland operations in two business

 Northern Resources Segment comprises timberlands in Maine,